Writing metrics to Monitoring

 Monitoring. -

-In the Service account field, select an existing service account or create a new one.
-Assign it the
+In the Service account field, select the service account you will use to write metrics, or create a new one and assign the

-monitoring.editorpermissions allowing it to write metrics.To use the service account on your behalf, you need the
+monitoring.editorrole to it.To use the service account on your behalf, you need the

 iam.serviceAccounts.userrole. -